donat-konan33/EtltAirbyteMinioClickhouseDbtAirflow/README.md

 | **AIRFLOW_ADMIN_FIRST_NAME**| First name of Airflow admin user                         |
 | **AIRFLOW_ADMIN_LAST_NAME** | Last name of Airflow admin user                          |
 ---

+---
+## Notes

+This project is under development.
+Refer to each service's documentation for more details.

+It will leverage airflow version 3.x.x its setup is different to the current one (2.10.3).